-As identified in Figure 8, Concept 2 provides an alternative layout, with an orthogonal street and block fabric.
+The preferred Master Plan Concept provides an alternative layout, with an orthogonal street and block fabric.
 This concept creates an organizational hierarchy for vehicular and pedestrian circulation.
 The north-south green corridor proposed leads pedestrians from the surrounding community towards two (2) new public parks well distributed and located in public fronting streets.
 This corridor would have active frontages to animate the space.
 This option maintains the original Shopping Centre footprint but considers the demolition of the parkade structure and reinstates its main west access.
 Privately-owned public spaces and plaza are proposed at this entrance that coincides with the alignment of the west-east Coventry Road viewpoint.
-The parkland distribution and dedication strategy envisions the creation of a park in Phase 1 in the northeast corner of the site.
-The proposed park at 3,047 square metres will over-dedicated lands in Phase 1 while a future expansion of the park to the west will provide an additional 439 square metres to complete the dedication.

-An enhanced pedestrian experience is proposed between the future Block 6 and the deck parking that would provide independent (off hours), accessible and safe access to both the shopping centre's main access and the LRT station.
+An enhanced pedestrian experience is proposed through the subject site and the adjacent Shopping Centre property that would provide independent, accessible and safe access to both the shopping centre's main access and the St. Laurent LRT station.
+This work will require coordination with the City of Ottawa and the Shopping Centre to facilitate appropriate and functional design of this connection and this will be undertaken outside of the scope of the current applications.

-Concept 2 is considered the preferred option to move forward for the following reasons:
+The Concept Plan was preferred for the following reasons:

-- Retains the existing Coventry Road sector right-of-way as a new street after the full realignment.
+- Retained the existing Coventry Road sector right-of-way as a new street after the full realignment.
 This will permit the reutilization of the existing underground infrastructure in a more efficient manner. - / Proposes two equally sized and consolidated parks promoting better distribution and access to future residents. - Doesn't depend on the partial demolition of the existing shopping centre structure required for option 1.
 Given long-term lease agreements and complicating internal building factors.